 Every part of your print operation generates valuable data that can benefit your business.
 Does your team have visibility to any of this real-time job data?
-Can you take that information further with analysis to make more informed business investments and improve the productivity and efficiency of your operation?
+Can you take that information further with data collection and analysis to make more informed business investments and improve the productivity and efficiency of your operation?

-Visualizing the data you get from automated workflow management and analytics software is a powerful way to understand your operations and drive growth.
+Visualizing the data collection you get from automated workflow management and analytics software is a powerful way to understand your operations and drive growth.
 Join us on October 19th, as we introduce the integration between RICOH ProcessDirector™ and RICOH Supervisor™, designed to help businesses visualize comprehensive data from printers, inserters, finishing equipment, jobs and documents, and turn that data into actionable insights.

 Join us to learn:

 - How to unlock the benefits of operational data to drive growth